Tinkerforge/doc/en/source/Primer.rst

 can be controlled over the USB connection of the connected Brick.

 Bricklets are not equipped with processors but possess their own API.
-From the programmer perspective they are handeled as an indepentent modules.
+From the programmer perspective they are handeled as an independent modules.
 On startup a Brick detects connected Bricklets.
 The Bricklet plugins, stored in the `EEPROM <http://en.wikipedia.org/wiki/EEPROM>`__ of the Bricklet, are loaded into the flash of the Brick.
 This adds new functions to the Brick,